vacp2p/vac.dev/_posts/2022-04-12-introducing-nwaku.md

 ### Reaching out to operators:

-We want to push for operators to run and maintain their own Waku v2 nodes, preferably contributing to the default Waku v2 network as described by the default pubsub topic (`/waku/2/default-waku/proto`).
+We are starting to push for operators to run and maintain their own Waku v2 nodes, preferably contributing to the default Waku v2 network as described by the default pubsub topic (`/waku/2/default-waku/proto`).
 Amongst other things, a large fleet of stable operator-run Waku v2 nodes will help secure the network, provide valuable services to a variety of applications